What is Customer Experience Strategy?

 Understand the How

-In the BtoB world, those challenges are even bigger.
+In the BtoB world, those challenges are even greater.
 Identify the challenges, then design how you are going to meet them.
 The “How” is critical.
 The “How” is your brand.
 And your brand is an essential piece of your customer experience strategy.

 Your brand is your culture and principles that guide your behaviors with the client.
 Are you selling a self-service, seamless experience or exclusive, guided/curated experience?
 Is your strength technology or something else?
 Is your opportunity in the technology space or the people space?
 Only you know the answer to these questions.